lloda/ra-ra/README.md

 # ra-ra ![(travis build status)](https://travis-ci.org/lloda/ra-ra.svg?branch=master) #

 **ra-ra** is a header-only multidimensional array library in the spirit of [Blitz++](http://blitz.sourceforge.net).
-It is written in C++17.
+It is written mostly in C++17, but slowly moving to C++20.

 Multidimensional arrays are containers that can be indexed in multiple dimensions.
 For example, vectors are arrays of rank 1 and matrices are arrays of rank 2.
-C has built-in multidimensional array types, but even in C++17 there's very little you can do with those, and a separate library is required for any practical endeavor.
+C has built-in multidimensional array types, but even in modern C++ there's very little you can do with those, and a separate library is required for any practical endeavor.

 **ra-ra** implements [expression templates](https://en.wikipedia.org/wiki/Expression_templates).
 This is a C++ technique (pioneered by Blitz++) to delay the execution of expressions involving large array operands, and in this way avoid the unnecessary creation of large temporary array objects.